 Summit Drive Elementary School is a neighborhood school located in the city of Greenville.
 The school opened in 1953 and a new building was built behind the old one in 2001.
-Over the past nine years, Summit Drive's enrollment has increased from 360 to 480 students and serves five year-old kindergarten through grade five.
+Over the past nine years,

+Summit Drive's enrollment has increased from 360 to 480 students and serves five year-old kindergarten through grade five.
 The community that Summit Drive serves is eighty years old.
 Our school has had a long-standing tradition of support from the neighborhood.

 The student population at Summit Drive is very diverse.
-We have a total population of approximately 488 students.
-There are 54% Caucasian students, 20% African American students, 18% Hispanic students, 1% Asian and less than 1% American Indian/Alaskan.
+We have a total population of approximately 481 students.
+There are 59% Caucasian students, 18% African American students, 18% Hispanic students, 3% multi-race, 3% Native Hawaiian.
 Free and reduced lunch is provided to approximately 51% of the students at Summit Drive.
-Student attendance is maintained at 97%.
-Our special education population is 4%; and ESOL is 18%.
+Student attendance is maintained at 96%.
+Our special education self-contained population is 3%, resource is 9%, speech is 12%, challenge is 13% and ESOL is 18%.

-Summit Drive Elementary School faculty and staff consist of twenty-three classroom teachers.
-These include: three kindergarten teachers and assistants, four first grade teachers, four second grade teachers, three third grade teachers, three fourth and three fifth grade teachers.
+Summit Drive Elementary School faculty and staff consist of twenty-one classroom teachers.
+These include: three kindergarten teachers and assistants, four first grade teachers, three second grade teachers, four third grade teachers, three fourth and four fifth grade teachers.
 Our special education department consists of four special education teachers, one speech therapist, one psychologist, a part time occupational therapist and four special education teacher assistants.
-We have a full-time guidance counselor, full-time media specialist, instructional coach, part-time Challenge teacher, part-time ESOL teacher, and a science lab manager, and our related arts department consists of: a physical education, art and music teacher.
+We have a full-time guidance counselor, full-time media specialist, instructional coach, part-time Challenge teacher, full-time ESOL teacher, and a science lab manager, and our related arts department consists of: a physical education, art and music teacher.
 We also offer an after-school program with one director and four staff members.
 We have one secretary, attendance clerk, nurse, five lunchroom staff, four custodians, an administrative assistant and a principal.

-Mrs. Kelly Hellams is in her second year as principal of Summit Drive.
+Mrs. Kelly Hellams is in her third year as principal of Summit Drive.
 Prior to this assignment, Mrs. Hellams was assistant principal at Plain Elementary for six years and administrative assistant at Stone Academy for three years.
 She has taught third and fifth grade for 10 years at Greenbrier Elementary.